ryanheise/just_audio/CONTRIBUTING.md

 1. **Is it a bug?** Check first that you're using the API correctly according to the documentation (README and API documentation).
 If the API crashes when used incorrectly, you should not report a bug.
 2. **Is it a new bug?** Search the GitHub issues page for bugs.
 If this bug has already been reported, you should not report a new bug.
 3. **How can we reproduce it?** Fork this repository and make the "minimal" changes necessary to the example to reproduce the bug.
 This step is unnecessary if you choose to fix the bug yourself, or if the example already exhibits the bug without modification.
-If the only change to the example necessary to reproduce the bug is the audio source URL, it will be sufficient to supply that URL without forking the repository, as long as you clarify in your bug report what we should do with that URL in your bug report.
+If the only change to the example necessary to reproduce the bug is the audio source URL, it will be sufficient to supply that URL without forking the repository, as long as you clarify in your bug report what we should do with that URL.
 4. **Submit a report!** With all of the information you have collected you can submit a bug report via the "New issue" page on GitHub.
 It is necessary to fill in all required information provided by the template in the same format as the template to avoid automatic closure of the issue.

 Things to AVOID: